zzidante/Witch_Warrior/README.md

 ## Write Your Destiny, Save The Castle!

-Command Line Text Adventure written witn Ruby.
+Command Line Text Adventure written with Ruby.
 No dependencies need apply.